The Lively Blog

 How to Set Yearly Financial Goals

-The start of a new year is a great time to reassess your financial goals.
+The end of the year or the start of a new year is a great time to reassess your financial goals.
 It doesn’t matter if you’ve been working towards certain goals for years or if it’s your first time setting them.
 The new year provides a clean slate for you to check-in and make necessary changes to help you get where you want to go.

 Create specific, attainable goals